Skip to main content

 We have two options:

-1. Bulk - obtain a set amount of coretime in bulk (for Rococo, 7 days).
+1. Bulk - obtain a set amount of coretime in bulk.

 2. On-demand - pay as we go for our block production.

-With bulk coretime, we assign a core to our ParaId, and as long as that core is valid, our parachain will produce blocks and finalize them via Rococo until we have to renew the core.
+With bulk coretime, we assign a core to our ParaId, and as long as that core is valid, our parachain will produce blocks and finalize them via the relay chain until we have to renew the core.

 It's worth noting that you can easily experiment using on-demand extrinsics, then later switch to a bulk coretime model.
 For now, let's start with on-demand coretime to get our first blocks going.